Skip to main content

 Do I have to throw the whole thing away?

 Almost never.
 The UI is usually fine, often genuinely good.
 It's the back half that needs rewriting.
-We keep what works, replace what doesn't, and you carry on shipping.
+We keep what works, replace what doesn't, and you carry on building.

 Can I keep using Lovable / Bolt / Replit after?